Thanks to Virginia for suggesting our Baby Name of the Day.

 The Spanish Paz, on the other hand, became a feminine possibility.
 Like Luz, it nods to a title for the Virgin Mary: Nuestra Señora de la Paz, or Our Lady of Peace.
 While it’s rare in the US, a handful of figures make it familiar.
 Spanish-born Paz Vega is one notable.

 - The Mayan solar calendar lists Pax as one of 18 months, the month for planting;

 - Pre-Norman England knew the personal name Pæcc.
-It is tough to pin down, and while I think it is likely Saxon, there are other theories.
-Pæcc is the source of Paxton, the place name and surname.
+Origins and meaning have proved elusive, but we know that Pæcc is the source of Paxton, the place name and surname.